 How much has been said and written upon this subject!
 The last word for so many is, "Pray about it, commit it to God, do the thing that seems right, and trust God to see that it turns out all right."
 This to us seems weak and inadequate.
 We make no claim to ability to lay down the comprehensive and conclusive basis of guidance, but we are strongly of the conviction that it is one thing to get direction for the events, incidents, and contingencies of life, and quite another thing to have an abiding, personal, inward knowledge of the Lord.
-It is one thing to call upon a friend in emergency or at special times to get advice as to a course to be taken; it is another thing to live with that friend so that there is a sense of his mind on things as a general matter.
+It is one thing to call upon a friend in emergency or at special times for advice as to a course to be taken; it is another thing to live with that friend so that there is derived a sense of his mind in general that will govern in particular matters.

 We want instructions and commands, the Lord wants us to have a "mind."
 "Let this mind be in you," "We have the mind of Christ."
-Christ has a consciousness, and by the Holy Spirit He would give and develop in us that consciousness.
-The inspired statement is that "the anointing teacheth you concerning all things."
-We are not servants, we are sons.
-Commands - as such - are for servants, a mind is for sons.
+Christ has a consciousness, and by the Holy Spirit He would give and develop that consciousness in us.
+The inspired statement is that "His anointing teacheth you concerning all things."
+We are not servants; we are sons.
+Commands - as such - are for servants; a mind is for sons.

 There is an appalling state of things amongst the Lord's people today.
-So many of them have their life almost entirely in that which is external to themselves: their counsel and guidance, their sustenance and support, their knowledge, their means of grace.
-Personal inward spiritual intelligence is a very rare thing.
+So many of them have their life almost entirely in that which is external to themselves - in their counsel and guidance, their sustenance and support, their knowledge, and their means of grace.
+Personal, inward spiritual intelligence is a very rare thing.
 No wonder that the enemy has such a successful line in delusions, counterfeits, and false representations.
 Our greatest safeguard against such will be a deep knowledge of the Lord through discipline.

-Immediately it is things that we reach out for: e.g., experiences, sensations, "proofs," evidences, manifestations, etc..
-We become exposed in a perilous realm where Satan can give a false conversion, a false "baptism of the Spirit" (?) a false evidence and guidance such as in spiritism.
-Then with the withdrawing of those he immediately suggests the unpardonable sin.
-When this suggestion is accepted, the ground is taken from the Scriptures, the Blood, and the assurances of those interested.
-And it may be all a lie, after all.
+Immediately it is things that we reach out for: e.g., experiences, sensations, "proofs," manifestations, and so on, and we become exposed in a perilous realm where Satan can give a false conversion, a false "baptism of the Spirit" (?) a false evidence and guidance such as is found in spiritism.
+Then, with the withdrawing of those, he immediately suggests the unpardonable sin.
+If this suggestion be accepted, the value of the Scriptures and of the Blood is annulled, and the assurance of those involved is lost; and it may, after all, be all a lie.

-To really know the Lord means steadfastness when others are being carried away, and through times of fiery trial.
-Those who know the Lord do not put forth their own hand and bring things about.
+To know the Lord in a real way means steadfastness when others are being carried away - steadfastness through times of fiery trial.
+Those who know the Lord do not put forth their own hand and try to bring things about.
 Such are full of love and patience, and do not lose their poise when everything seems to be going to pieces.
 Confidence is an essential and inevitable fruit of this knowledge, and in those who know Him there is a quiet restful strength which speaks of a great depth of life.

-To close for the moment, let me point out that in Christ "are all the treasures of wisdom and knowledge hidden," and the Lord's will for us is to come to an ever-growing realisation and personal appreciation of Him in Whom "all the fulness dwells."
+To close, let me point out that in Christ "are all the treasures of wisdom and knowledge hidden," and the Lord's will for us is to come to an ever-growing realisation and personal appreciation of Him in Whom "all the fulness dwells."